 - The Z hotel in Shoreditch – excellent value in a lively and popular part of London with great dining options

-- The Nadler Victoria Hotel – a well reviewed and centrally located hotel offering excellent value for money.
+- The Resident Victoria Hotel – a well reviewed and centrally located hotel offering excellent value for money.
 The room we stayed in was quite compact, but it had everything we needed including a small kitchenette.
 Larger rooms are of course available, depending on budget.

 - The Savoy – true luxury as close to the city centre as you can get!

 Generally when searching for somewhere to stay our first choice is booking.com.
 They’re easy to use, usually have the best prices, and have everything from hotels to hostels, guest-houses and even apartments.
 Try them for London and see!

-If you can’t find what you want on AirBnB, or you want some new options to try out, we wrote a whole post on the best alternatives to AirBnB and a guide to our favourite holiday cottage accommodation in the UK which you should check out!
+If you can’t find what you want from the above choices, or you want some new options to try out, we wrote a whole post on the best alternatives to AirBnB and a guide to our favourite holiday cottage accommodation in the UK which you should check out!